niyas-t/STM32F103C8T6/README.md

 # STM32F103C8T6
-Embedded C program for stm32f103c8t6
+Embedded C program for STM32F103C8T6
+Pull request with your ideas or improved code

+Thank you